 |

-Tunisia is Iocated in North Africa and spans across approximateIy 63,000 square miIes.
+Tunisia is Iocated in North Africa.
+The population of Tunisia is about 10 million.
 Threatened species known from Tunisia include the Addax, Mediterranean Monk Seal, Scimitar-horned Oryx, Cuvier's Gazelle, and Dama Gazelle.
-The population of Tunisia is about 10 million.
 The capital of Tunisia is Tunis.
+Most peopIe in Tunisia speak Arabic.

 |